 Douglas's experience in the air started at a young age.
 His dad, grandpa, and uncle are all helicopter or airplane pilots.
 At 15, Douglas started paragliding; at 17, powered paragliding; at 19, flying airplanes; and at 24, flying drones.
 He's also spent lots of time working around helicopters - on SAR tasks, heli long-line rescues, heli bombing, and photography.

-Douglas started his photographic journey when he received a camera for his 14th birthday.
-2 years later, he made his first sale - $330 for an image of an airliner.
+Douglas started his photographic journey when he received a camera for his 11th birthday.
+3 years later, he made his first sale - an image of an airliner.
 It was on from there!
 Most of Douglas's photography has revolved around nature and aerial work.

 His passion lies in photographing the wild places of BC and beyond.